liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

 The `getFormHTML` method is configured for FreeMarker templates in the `BaseTrackingAction` class.
-This method is used to retrieve the HTML created by the technology you choose, and to return it as a string that is viewable from your tracking action's form.
+This method is used to retrieve the HTML created by the technology you choose and to return it as a string that is viewable from your tracking action's form.
 Therefore, if you plan on using an alternative to FreeMarker, you must override this method by creating and modifying it in your `-TrackingAction` class.
 This tutorial demonstrates implementing the UI using